MarwanDSAI/comfyui-mdsnodes/README.md

 # Marwan Custom Nodes

-I built the following custom nodes to use with my Ultimate Model Tester Workflow.
+the following custom nodes was build to use with my Ultimate Model Tester Workflow.
 They may also be useful for your own workflows.

 ControlNet Select:
 -----------------